SERLatBTH/StarterGuide-DJIMavic2Pro/README.md

 9. Ensure the DJI GO 4 app and aircraft's firmware have been upgraded to the latest version.
 10. Be familiar with the selected flight mode and understand all safety functions and warnings.
 11. Ensure that your flight area is outside the GEO Zones and flight condtions are sutable for flying the aircraft.
 12. Ensure the DJI GO 4 app is properly launched to assist your operation of the arcraft.
-WITHOUT THE FLIGHT DATA RECORDED BY THE DUI GO 4 App, IN CERTAIN SITUATIONS (INCLUDING THE LOSS OF YOUR AIRCRAFT) DJI MAY NOT BE ABLE TO PROVIDE AFTERSALES SUPPORT TO YOU LIABILITY.
+WITHOUT THE FLIGHT DATA RECORDED BY THE DUI GO 4 App, IN CERTAIN SITUATIONS (INCLUDING THE LOSS OF YOUR AIRCRAFT) DJI MAY NOT BE ABLE TO PROVIDE AFTERSALES SUPPORT TO YOU OR ASSUME LIABILITY.

 ### Operation